austenmadden/austenmadden.com/about.md

 ---

 # About
+I'm a software engineer whose spent time working in a number of areas but I have a specific focus on Rails development.

-Currently, I spend my time at [IKE Smart City](https://www.ikesmartcity.com/) building technology for the future!
+Currently, I spend my time at [Doximity](https://www.doximity.com/) building technology to empower doctors and clinicians.

 ## Experience
 You might be looking for just a quick summary of some of the technology I'm familiar with.
 Gotcha